 Getting pregnant brings about all sorts of changes to your body.
 Not only is your belly growing, and your stomach may not tolerate the food it used to but your uterus, cervix and vagina change during pregnancy too!
+It can be normal for either your partner OR you to feel things different during sex.
 You’ll find that there’s even more changes during first ,second or third trimesters!
 We’re also going to chat about if sex can hurt the baby — so let’s get going!

-Before we get started, let me introduce myself!
+Before we get started, how do I know so much about body changes during pregnancy?
 Hi — I’m Hilary — The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have helped thousands of pregnant patients with sticky questions like this, along with being pregnant myself three times, so I’m a good resource on this topic.

 What Changes in My Vagina During Pregnancy?

 Ok, some people aren’t really aware of how the vagina relates to the baby.

 - Urethra — this is where the urine comes out, it is covered by your vulva.